Enfield eyeing $40 million road improvement plan for 2026 vote

 Car Wash to Replace Former 99 Restaurant

-Russell Speeder's Car Wash designed presented to PZC at its Sept.
+Russell Speeder's Car Wash design presented to PZC at its Sept.
 25 meeting.

 The Enfield Planning and Zoning Commission has approved a Russell Speeder's Car Wash at the former site of the 99 Restaurant and Pub, located at the corner of Hazard Avenue and Freshwater Boulevard.
-The existing restaurant building, vacant for years, will be demolished to make way for a car wash and vacuum station area
+The restaurant building, which closed last year, will be demolished to make way for a car wash and vacuum station area

 Two-Step Approval Process